component of starter motor

 Direct Drive Starter Motor DD

 The solenoid is energized by the car battery when the ignition switch or key is pressed.
 This pushes the plunger to shift the lever that directs the pinion gear.
 The pinion gear then meshes with the engine flywheel.
-So, as the starter motor spin, the flywheel spin along which then begins the engine’s combustion to run on its own.
+So, as the starter motor spin, the flywheel spins along, which then causes the engine’s combustion to run on its own.

-There is a sun gear located at the end of the armature and three plenary carrier gears inside the ring gear held stationary.
-Planetary gears are able to attain a great amount of gear reduction as the ring gear is held and inputting the sun gear while outputting the carrier.
+There is a sun gear located at the end of the armature and three plenary carrier gears inside the ring gear, held stationary.
+Planetary gears are able to attain a great amount of gear reduction as the ring gear is held and the sun gear is input while outputting the carrier.

 Permanent Magnet Direct Drive PMDD